45 Comments

 1) Just love the similes and metaphors, “circling the drain” and “wheeled down the Senate chamber like Hannibal Lecter” and such.

 2) Thanks for the political background on him.
-Given all that, I still can’t understand why the voters in Kentucky kept reelecting him, thought that instead could explain my naiveté about politics, I mean same could be said about Lindsey Graham, Susan Collins, and God knows how many other exemplars of all that is good, holy, and virtuous in American politicians.
+Given all that, I still can’t understand why the voters in Kentucky kept reelecting him, though that instead could explain my naiveté about politics, I mean same could be said about Lindsey Graham, Susan Collins, and God knows how many other exemplars of all that is good, holy, and virtuous in American politicians.

 3) “McConnell, in what are very likely his final days, has been in excruciating pain.”
 Gee, a rare occasion where what I’ve hoped for has come true, but not just for my sake, for the nation’s, even the world’s, for justice’s.

-4) Ah, the Code of Civility, particularly as covered by the mainstream (downstream?
-Down the toilet?) media most recently with Dick Cheney.
+4) Ah, the Code of Civility, particularly as covered by the mainstream (downstream? down the toilet?) media most recently with Dick Cheney.
 At best only elliptical hints that this guy should have been strung up like Mussolini long ago rather than be given a sendoff at Washington National Cathedral with so many “luminaries” in attendance, such as Dumbya.
 By all rights a war criminal?
 Heaven forbid, can’t allow such talk!

 5) Which brings us to Dumbya when he gets called to visit his favorite philosopher, Jesus Christ.
 Assuming that’s with whom he’ll finagle that audience – though no pulling strings as with the Texas Air National Guard this time around – what has the NYT already prepared for his obituary?
 How many paragraphs? sentences? phrases? just a few words? given to the millions of deaths and ruined lives he’s responsible for?
 The trillions of dollars thrown to the wind by him?
 The trillions of dollars this country is further in debt because of him?
 The trillions in lost opportunity costs accrued by his tax cuts for the already have mores?
-The violations of the Constitution he took and oath to uphold (yeah, as if that meant anything to him)?
+The violations of the Constitution he took an oath to uphold (yeah, as if that meant anything to him)?
 And so on, and so on, and so on, not only about him, but the whole fornicating lot of them?
 Yeah, including Genocide Joe.

 Why not run honest obituaries about these bastards, charlatans, poseurs, thieves, cheats, con (wo)men, murderers, ending with something like, “Shakespeare had it right when he had Mark Antony say in “Julius Caesar,” “The evil that men do lives after them; the good is oft interred with their bones."
 [Fill in the blank’s] record of good is short and performative, the one of evil is long and sordid, let [him, her] be forever remembered for it, and may it serve as a warning to all others to come.”